Skip to content

 - web_search

-Use the @skill decorator to register a class as a skill:
+Use the @skill decorator with @skill_param annotations to register a skill:

 @skill(